Sultanate of Ifat

-The Sultanate of Ifat, known as Wafāt or Awfāt in Arabic texts, was a medieval Sunni Muslim state in the eastern regions of the Horn of Africa between the late 13th century and early 15th century.
-It was formed in present-day Ethiopia around eastern Shewa.
+The Sultanate of Ifat, known as Wafāt or Awfāt in Arabic texts, or the Kingdom of Zeila was a medieval Sunni Muslim state in the eastern regions of the Horn of Africa between the late 13th century and early 15th century.
+It was formed in present-day Ethiopia around eastern Shewa in Ifat.
 Led by the Walashma dynasty, the polity stretched from Zequalla to the port city of Zeila.
-The kingdom ruled over parts of what are now Ethiopia, Djibouti and Somaliland.
+The kingdom ruled over parts of what are now Ethiopia, Djibouti, Somaliland, Somalia.

 Location

 The earliest account of Ifat Sultanate comes from Ibn Sa'id al-Maghribi.
-He says that the region is called Jabarta and it's capital is called Wafāt.
-It's population, who are Muslim, are ethnically mixed.
-The city sat upon an elevated place in a valley next to a river.
+He says that the region is called Jabarta and its capital is called Wafāt.
+Its population, who are Muslim, are ethnically mixed.
+The city sat upon an elevated place in a valley next to a river and the inhabitants cultivate banana and sugar cane.
 He calculates the astronomical position of the city being 8 latitude and 57 longitude according to Arab computation, which is located on the eastern edge of Shewa.
+Ifat Sultanate was also alternatively known as the state of Zeila.

-According to Al-Omari, Ifat was a state close to the Red Sea coast, 15 days by 20 days "normal traveling time".
+According to Ibn Fadlallah al-Umari, Ifat was a state close to the Red Sea coast, 15 days by 20 days "normal traveling time".
 The state had a river (Awash River), was well peopled and had an army of 20,000 soldiers and 15,000 horsemen.
-Al Umari mentioned seven cities in Ifat: Biqulzar, Kuljura, Shimi, Shewa, Adal, Jamme and Laboo.
+Al Umari mentioned seven cities in Ifat: Biqulzar, Kwelgora, Shimi, Shewa, Adal, Jamme and Laboo.
 While reporting that its center was "a place called Walalah, probably the modern Wäläle south of Šäno in the Ěnkwoy valley, about 50 miles ENE of Addis Ababa", G.W.B.
 Huntingford "provisionally" estimated its southern and eastern boundaries were along the Awash River, the western frontier a line drawn between Medra Kabd towards the Jamma river east of Debre Libanos (which it shared with Damot), and the northern boundary along the Adabay and Mofar rivers.
-The Al-Omari territorial account of Ifat Sultanate implies a size of 300 kilometers by 400 kilometers, which may be an exaggeration, according to Richard Pankhurst.
+The al-Umari territorial account of Ifat Sultanate implies a size of 300 kilometers by 400 kilometers, which may be an exaggeration, according to Richard Pankhurst.

-According to Taddesse Tamrat, Ifat's borders included Fatager, Dawaro and Bale.
+According to Taddesse Tamrat, Ifat's borders included Fatagar, Dawaro and Bale.
 The port of Zeila provided an entry point for trade and served as the most important entry point for Islam into Ethiopian lands.
 Ifat rulers controlled Zeila, and it was an important commercial and religious base for them.

 It was the northernmost of several Muslim states in the Horn of Africa, acting as a buffer between Christian kingdom and the Muslim states along the coastal regions.
 Five Ifat cities in eastern Shewa; Asbäri, Nora, Mäsal, Rassa Guba, and Beri-Ifat now mostly in ruins dating back to the fourteenth century have been located.
 The local Argobba people credited Arabs for building these towns.
+The dwellings resemble Argobba or Harari historical building designs.